 Many people still brush with a manual toothbrush and are happy with it.
-At least, that’s what they think, until they start using an electric one.
+At least, that’s what they think, until they start using an electric toothbrush.

 The data is very clear: electrical toothbrushes work much better than manual toothbrushes.
 In general, they are about 3 to 5 times more effective in removing plaque.